nicolacimmino/iotp2p/HubAPI/README.md

 API
 ==================

-This API allows to access expense data on the IoTHub.
+This API allows to access data on the IoTHub.

 The table below is a summary of the API resources and operations.